The ultimate Gravity SMTP guide: Everything you need to know

 - A free SMTP server that your host provides.
 Not all hosts do this, but some do.

-- The SMTP functionality in your email client (Gmail, Outlook, Zoho Mail, etc.).
+- The SMTP functionality in your email client (similar to the dedicated integrations for Gmail).

 - Your own SMTP server that you create with something like DigitalOcean and Postfix (too complicated for most people, but it is an option).